lukegriffith/WebModule/ReadMe.md

-# psWeb
+# PowerShell Web Module

-Started again on PowerShell [WebServer](https://github.com/lukemgriffith/webServer) I started over a year ago.
-Trying to break down and make a hardier solution than I had before.
+Publish powershell modules to a local webAPI, registering all exported module functions as web methods with parameter binding and local module data available.

 # Recently Added